buzz8year/tubwid/README.md

 # tubwid

-widget for sean cambridge's tubular.js
+Widget for sean cambridge's tubular.js

-Make's your backround a fullscreen YouTube video/
+Make's your backround a fullscreen YouTube video.

 Download the library from the vendor's (Sean Cambridge) site: